Saturday’s Warrior • the Classic LDS Musical

 The music, the story — everything you remember can be produced by your own theatre group or Church unit.
 Here is a video (from YouTube) just to remind you what the story is really about.

-• The PERUSAL PAGES file (in PDF format) is available here: Saturday’sWarriorPERUSAL
+• The SCRIPT PERUSAL PAGES1974 file (in PDF format) is available here: Saturday’sWarriorPERUSAL

 • The Original Cast CD is available on download from iTunes (Download is $9.99)